 - Native Americans must pay federal income tax on their personal incomes.

-- The general rule in most states is that income is taxable when a Native American individual earns it off his reservation.
-Should a tribe member work at a job off the reservation, she would be subject to state and local taxes income there.
+- The general rule in most states is that income is tax-exempt when a Native American individual earns it on tribal lands.
+Tribe members working jobs off tribal lands are subject to state and local taxes on income there.

 - Individual Native Americans who receive per capita gaming distributions from their tribe must pay federal tax on this income.

 - Some states do not tax per capita gaming revenue distributed to tribal members, though others do.